marquee/proto/README.md

         style.styl        - the source for the style code settings.json     - settings for the project, specifically extra libraries to include into the page notes.md          - a place for extra notes

+Omitting the project name will result in a name following the format `proto-YYYYMMDD-N`, where `N` is an incremental counter starting at `1` and increasing until it is a unique project name for that folder.

 You can also load a Gisted project (see below for how to create one). `proto -ig <gist_id_or_url> [<name>]` will initialize a Proto project using the specified gist as the template, with the name specified in its `settings.json` or the optional specified name.